TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 ### Why Not a Shorter Prompt

 Shorter prompts are faster to process and cheaper per token.
+However, in healthcare customer service, reliability trumps optimisation.
+A 1% reduction in compliance failures is worth a 50% increase in prompt token cost.

-However, healthcare customer service has too many edge cases for a minimal prompt.
+Healthcare customer service has too many edge cases for a minimal prompt.
+Consider the combinations: verification scenarios, different inquiry types, escalation flows, tone requirements across emotional states.
+Each scenario needs explicit guidance to ensure consistent behaviour.

 We prioritised reliability over cost optimisation at this stage.
-In production, prompt compression techniques could be explored once behaviour is validated.
+In production, prompt compression techniques could be explored once behaviour is validated across thousands of real conversations.

 ---